nikovett/charging-planner/README.md

 ```

 `window_starts_utc` and `window_ends_utc` are UTC ISO 8601 timestamps for each charging window — use these to start and stop charging in downstream systems.

+`price_slots` contains all available price slots from the script run onwards, each with `start_utc`, `price_cents_kwh`, and `charging: true/false`.
+Used by the dashboard to render the price histogram with charging windows highlighted.

 ### OCPP smart charging